jundalisay/spblist/content/en/research/descartes/man/article-35.md

 <!-- For first, we can only guess at the eyes in Figure 50: and there see how  -->

-The filaments D D converge into nerves and are compressed at the eyes (Figure 50).
+The filaments `D D` converge into nerves and are compressed at the eyes (Figure 50).

 During sleep, the actions of external objects are largely impeded from passing into the brain to be felt there.

-Likewise, the passages to the external limbs, by which these actions are to be conveyed, are blocked by the spirits contained in the brain.
+Likewise, the passages to the external limbs, by which these actions are to be conveyed, are blocked by the animal spirits* contained in the brain.

 <!-- : so that it can be understood how in this machine representing the body of a sleeping person,  -->